fooplugins/foogallery/README.txt

 **Gutenberg**

-We love the new Gutenberg editor.
-We have built a really simple-to-use Gutenberg block to add your existing FooGallery image galleries in seconds.
+FooGallery includes a really simple-to-use Gutenberg block to add your existing FooGallery image galleries in seconds.
 And it includes live previews of the image gallery too!

 **GDPR**